Samsung/TizenRT/apps/system/utils/README.md

 ## heapinfo
-This command shows heap memory usage per thread.
-This has arguments which configure the printing format.
+This command shows heap memory usages per thread.
+This has arguments which configure the printing information.
 ```bash
 TASH>>heapinfo --help